Open call for Spoffin LAB 2017

 Spoffin LAB is a residency project supporting young theatre artists who are in the process of finishing a new project created for public space (streets, squares, parks, etc.).
 The residency takes place in Amersfoort, The Netherlands, during the month of August and consists of:

-- free use of a residency space during a week or more at the end of August (maximum duration: 1 month);
+- free use of a residency space during up to two weeks at the end of August;

 - free use of a guesthouse during the residency;